The New Barn

 At the center of Grapewood Farm is the hub of operations, the new barn and flour mill.
 In 2017 we finished construction and installed our grain cleaning system.
-It then took us another year to complete the flour milling room.
+It then took us another year to complete the flour mill and begin production.
 With spacious room for storage of up to 50,000lbs of grain, the clean facility allows for future expansion.
 The barn's wide bay doors allow us to drive equipment through for mechanical or agricultural needs.
 On its roof, the barn has a 13Kw solar array net metered with a goal of offsetting electrical use within.
 The barn roof also collects rainwater that we store in underground cisterns for our non-potable uses and chores..

 The process of removing field debris and sorting grain after harvest is called “cleaning”.
 We clean our grain with particular attention to remove undesirables and undersized kernels prior to bagging.
-Our cleaning process is a two-step operation using an Oliver Eclipse 334 air screen cleaner before passing the seeds across an Oliver HC160 gravity table.
-Together the two machines separate out the good seed that is then analyzed and tested using an assortment of Perkin Elmer (Perten) instruments to record data points such as protein, moisture content, wet gluten, dry starch and falling number of the grain and flour.
+Our cleaning process is a multi-step operation using an Clipper Eclipse 334 air screen cleaner, Oliver HC160 gravity table and Hoffman Spiral Separator.
+Together these machines separate out the finest seed that is then analyzed and tested using an assortment of Perkin Elmer (Perten) instruments to record data points such as protein, moisture content, wet gluten, dry starch and falling number of the sample.

 Our tag line of "Virginia Grown, Virginia Ground" promotes our mission to bring stone ground flours and healthy flavor- rich grains to chefs, bakers, and families living in our Mid-Atlantic region.
 There is nothing like using stone ground flour - the natural oils, starches and proteins in the flour retain so much more of their delicious flavor and nutrition!

 Grapewood Farm produces flour with traditional stone burr mills.
 Because these “cold" millstones produce less heat in the grinding process, the wheat germ is not exposed to higher temperatures that cause the oils from the germ to oxidize, which destroys some of the vitamin content.
 Stone milling retains more of the natural goodness and flavor of the grains.
-Although best enjoyed fresh, these products should be refrigerated and used within 3 months.
+We work in small batches milling weekly to ensure the freshest product.